 As you can see, when you place down your Flame Chompers!, it gives vision bigger than Zap!.
 In addition, your Zap! is up which can help you to steal buffs and Dragon.
 Even if you miss, you only wasted <100 mana and only need to wait for <10 seconds.
 Now which do you think makes more sense?

-b.f. sword Is the first item you would want to go/aim for, follow by Boots of Speed.
-But if you're having trouble farming or enemy's AD Champion is harassing you too much, you can buy a Vampiric Scepter and Boots of Speed instead.
+b.f. sword Is the first item you would want to go/aim for, follow by Boots.
+But if you're having trouble farming or enemy's AD Champion is harassing you too much, you can buy a Vampiric Scepter and Boots instead.

 First core item as a Jinx.
 When fully stacked, gives 100 AD and 18% Lifesteal.
 With this, you can poke harder and stay in lane longer.

-Upgrade your Boots of Speed into this for some extra Attack Speed.
+Upgrade your Boots into this for some extra Attack Speed.